Reporting guide

 |---|---|---|---|

-| Used By | Small public charities | Mid-size public charities with simpler operations | Large public charities with complex operations |
+| Used by | Small public charities | Mid-size charities with simpler operations | Large charities with complex operations |

-| Gross Receipts | Less than $50,000 | $50,000 to $200,000 | Over $200,000 |
+| Gross receipts | < $50,000 | $50,000 – $200,000 | > $200,000 |

-| Assets | N/A | Less than $500,000 | Over $500,000 |
+| Assets | — | < $500,000 | > $500,000 |

-| Filing Deadline | 15th day of 5th month after tax year ends | 15th day of 5th month after tax year ends | 15th day of 5th month after tax year ends |
+| Filing deadline | 15th day of 5th month after year-end | 15th day of 5th month after year-end | 15th day of 5th month after year-end |

-| What You Report | Basic org info, contact, website, Tax ID | Revenue, expenses, and program activity | Detailed financial info, program activities, and governance |
+| What you report | Basic org info, contact, website, Tax ID | Revenue, expenses, and program activity | Detailed financials, programs, and governance |

-| Form Type | Electronic only (e-postcard) | Electronic only (e-file) | Electronic only (e-file) |
+| Filing method | Electronic only (e-postcard) | Electronic only (e-file) | Electronic only (e-file) |

-| Extension Available | N/A | Yes, via Form 8868 (6 months) | Yes, via Form 8868 (6 months) |
+| Extension | N/A | Yes — Form 8868 (6 months) | Yes — Form 8868 (6 months) |

-Form 990-T
+Unrelated business income — Form 990-T

-- Form Name
+- Form name

-- 990-T (Exempt Organization Business Income Tax Return)
+- 990-T — Exempt Organization Business Income Tax Return

-- Used By
+- Used by

 - Public charities with unrelated business income

-- Filing Threshold
+- Filing threshold

 - Net unrelated business income over $1,000

-- Filing Deadline
+- Filing deadline

 - 15th day of 5th month after tax year ends

-- Extension Available
+- Extension available

 - Yes, via Form 8868 (6 months)